megacodist/algodraft/AlgoDraft/Indexables.md

 ```
 INTERFACE IRWIndexable<T> INHERITS IROIndexable<T> :=
     // Adds write access at a specific index
-    OPERATOR this[index AS Integer] <- value AS ANY ENDOPERATOR
+    OPERATOR this[index AS Integer] <- value AS T ENDOPERATOR
     // Inherits: read this[index], LENGTH OF, IN, ITERATOR OF (from IROIndexable & IContainer)
 ENDINTERFACE
 ```